 Traditionally, Pesto is made with mortar and pestle (from which the name is derived).
-In our modern and frantic age, however, it is more commonly made with a blender.
+In our modern and frantic age, however, it is more commonly made with a food processor.
 The ingredients are always the same: Basil, Salt, Pine Nuts, Parmigiano, Olive oil and Garlic.
 Only the latter is optional, for the people who hate garlic.

 How to make Trofie Pasta

-Trofie is one of the most difficult pasta shape to make by hand (at least for me) and I’m still far far away from perfection.
-But it still tastes good, so it’s enough for now.
+Trofie Pasta is one of the most difficult pasta shapes to make by hand (at least for me).
+I'm still far far away from perfection.
+But it still tastes and looks good, so it's good enough for now.

-To make them, take a tiny bit of pasta dough and roll it with your hands to make it about 3-4 cm (1.5 in).
+To make Trofie, take a tiny bit of pasta dough and roll it with your hands to make it about 3-4 cm (1.5 in).
 Then place it on the cutting board (preferably a wooden one) and with the side of the hand, roll it sliding from side to side so the pasta will twist.
-If with the hand it’s too difficult, you can try to do the same movement with a butter knife or with a pasta scraper.
-(Check some YouTube videos to help you understand the exact movement).
+If with the hand it's too difficult, you can try to do the same movement with a butter knife or with a pasta scraper.
+(Below video should help you understand the exact movement to make Trofie).